 Step 2: Check the Plastic Recycling Code

-Flip the product over and look for the little number inside the recycling triangle—this tells you what kind of plastic it’s made from.
+Flip the product over and look for the small number inside the recycling triangle.
+This indicates the type of plastic it’s made from.

 Step 3: Look for Trusted Certifications